mako-framework/docs/01_getting_started/06_coding_standards.md

 ### Files

 Files should always have the same name as the class they contain.
 A file should never contain more than one class.
 The file encoding should always be UTF-8.

-File names must match the case of the class.
-The only exception being controllers and tasks, which should always have lower case file names.

 	// File: libraries/mako/DateTime.php